 The School of Education partners with several local Catholic schools and organizations,

-Through his role as a board member of the Today and Tomorrow Educational Foundation, Gary Ritter, Ph.D., Dean of the School of Education, provides guidance to an organization that assists faith based and private elementary schools in providing quality, affordable and accessible educational opportunities for economically disadvantaged families.
+As a board member of the Today and Tomorrow Educational Foundation, Gary Ritter, Ph.D., dean of the School of Education, guides an organization that assists faith-based and private elementary schools in providing quality, affordable and accessible educational opportunities for economically disadvantaged families.

-John James, Ed.D., Professor and Director of the Institute for Catholic Education, serves on the executive committee and as chair of the academic affairs committee of Kenrick-Glennon Seminary Board of Trustees.
-He also serves as a member on both the parish pastoral council and the parish finance council of Holy Redeemer Catholic Church in Webster Groves, MO.
+John James, Ed.D., Professor, serves on the executive committee and as chair of the academic affairs committee of Kenrick-Glennon Seminary Board of Trustees.
+He also serves as a member of both the parish pastoral council and the parish finance council of Holy Redeemer Catholic Church in Webster Groves, Missouri.